-Notes:
+\Notes:

 - Use the form provided and identify categories as indicated on the form.
-Do not change required category names, but clearly indicate the category. - In obtaining nominations and making appointments, follow Workforce Innovation and Opportunity Act Section 107(b)(2) and US Department of Labor Training and Employment Guidance Letter (TEGL) 27-14. - If Local Workforce Development Board Area has more than 19 total members: 1) add lines to chart and complete all columns for additional members; 2) ensure required percentages are still met. - -By submission of this form, the Workforce Development Board certifies its compliance with the appointment and nomination process of business representatives from among local business organizations and business trade associations.
+Do not change required category names, but clearly indicate the category. - In obtaining nominations and making appointments, follow Workforce Innovation and Opportunity Act Section 107(b)(2) and US Department of Labor Training and Employment Guidance Letter (TEGL) 27-14. - If Local Area WDB has more than 19 total members: 1) add lines to chart and complete all columns for additional members; 2) ensure required percentages are still met; 3) do not count individuals serving dual roles more than once. - $\square$ By submission of this form, the WDB certifies its compliance with the appointment and nomination process of business representatives from among local business organizations and business trade associations.
 [WIOA Section 107(b)(2)(A)]

-If not in compliance with WIOA Section 107(b)(2)(A), note missing requirements here such as missing Business sector majorit у, two small bu sines ses, two or more labor organiza ations , et cete ra.
+If not in compliance with WIOA Section 107(b)(2)(A), note the missing requirements in the PY2021 Plan Section I. Question 10 response; such as missing Business sector majority, two small businesses, two or more labor organizations, et cetera.